benoitgrasset/frontend-technical-test/README.md

 ## How it works

 - install node modules `npm install`
-- launch the server with `npm run start-dev`
+- launch the server with `npm run start-server`
 - run `npm run dev`
 - the app will be available on [localhost:3000](http://localhost:3000/)